12 Things to Do in Washington DC in December

 Annual Scottish Christmas Walk Weekend| ©Nymfan9

-Every year during the first days of December, the city of Washington DC pays homage to its Scottish heritage.
-The Old Town Alexandria district presents its Annual Scottish Christmas Walk Weekend, where you can enjoy a series of colorful events, live traditional Scottish music, and more than 100 Scottish soldiers dressed in their classic kilts.
+Every year during the first days of December, the city of Washington, D.C., pays tribute to its Scottish heritage.
+The Old Town Alexandria district presents its Annual Scottish Christmas Walk Weekend, where you can enjoy a series of charming events, featuring live traditional Scottish music and more than 100 Scottish soldiers dressed in their classic kilts.

-The streets of Old Alexandria are filled with the unmistakable sound of bagpipes, while around the event you can enjoy the most delicious food, wine and beer.
+The streets of Old Alexandria fill with the unmistakable sound of bagpipes, while the event offers the most delicious food, wine, and beer.

-In addition, there are activities designed for the little ones, such as games, music and the presence of Santa.
-Live a different experience and enjoy the most interesting Scottish tradition in DC.
+There are also activities designed for children, such as games, music, and a visit from Santa.
+Enjoy a unique experience and discover the best of Scottish tradition in DC.

 Practical Information